 }

-$stmt = $con->prepare('SELECT password, email FROM accounts WHERE id = ?');
+$stmt = $con->prepare('SELECT email, registered FROM accounts WHERE id = ?');

-// In this case we can use the account ID to get the account info.
+// In this case, we can use the account ID to get the account info

-$stmt->bind_param('i', $_SESSION['id']);
+$stmt->bind_param('i', $_SESSION['account_id']);

 $stmt->execute();